Why Go to Quebec City to Eat?

 - La Traite in Hotel Premieres Nations, 5, Place de la Rencontre, Wendake, Quebec

 As is common in the travel industry, the Guest Author was provided with complimentary meals for the purpose of describing them.
-While this fact has not influenced the article you just read, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our Ethics Policy.
+While this fact has not influenced his article, About.com believes in full disclosure of all potential conflicts of interest.
+For more info, see our Ethics Policy.